Khalil-Alhadidi/ExamSubmissionSystem/README.md

 3- Run docker-compose up --build

-This will build and start all services and their dependencies.
+	-This will build and start all services and their dependencies.

 4- Use the following endpoints to interact with the services: